carljparker/test-case-jekyll-directory/readme.md

 path of `_layout/default.htm` to the absolute path for the `_posts` directory and then tries to find default.htm at that location.

-The issue appears to have started occuring in Jekyll `2.5.0`.
+The issue appears to have started occurring in Jekyll `2.5.0`.

 I do not see the issue in the preceding version, Jekyll `2.4.0`.